ebardelli/website/content/publication/truwit-2024/index.md

 ---
-title: Teacher Preparation Programs and Graduates’ Growth in Instructional Effectiveness
+title: Exploring whether and how teacher residencies offer a different kind of preparation

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- Emanuele Bardelli
+- Matthew Truwit
 - Matthew Ronfeldt
-- John P. Papay
+- Emanuele Bardelli

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-01-01'
+date: '2024-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-05-19T16:51:32.597176Z'
+publishDate: '2024-05-19T16:51:32.581752Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).